jbheron/jbheron.github.io/README.md

-# Jess B Heron - Landing Page
+## Jess B Heron - Landing Page

-## Full Stack Web Developer
+### Full Stack Web Developer

-### This repo is where I store the code for my personal website, jbheron.com.
-You're welcome to check it our, or be in contact.
+This repo is where I store the code for my personal website, jbheron.com.
+You're welcome to check it out, or be in contact with any questions or comments.
 Cheers!